-This section further details the test setup, expanding on the work of Hummel (2017) and Hummel et al. (2019), adding an onboard sensor system to the kite.
-The purpose of this sensor is to acquire data about the flight state of the kite, including the position, velocity, orientation, and apparent wind velocity at the kite, which is a key parameter affecting the aerodynamic forces.
+This section further details the test set-up, expanding on the work of Hummel (2017) and Hummel et al. (2019), adding an onboard sensor system to the kite.
+The purpose of this sensor is to acquire data about the flight state of the kite, including the position, velocity, orientation and apparent wind velocity at the kite, the latter of which is a key parameter affecting the aerodynamic forces.